 IB 4900.
-International Business Capstone.
+International Business Strategies.
 3 Hours.

-Prerequisite: Senior standing and completion of IB 3000 with a grade of "C" or better and at least two International courses one from Economics or Finance, and one from Management or Marketing; each with a grade of "C" or better..
-Capstone course required of International Business majors.
-Strategic management concepts to integrate into the functions of International Business.
-Analysis of international business situations, diagnosis of international business problems and opportunities, and application of functional and strategic concepts to increase organizational effectiveness on the international scale are emphasized.
+Prerequisite: IB 3000 with a grade of "C" or better.
+A study of concepts into the function of international business.
+Analysis of international business situations, diagnosis of international business challenges and opportunities, and application of functional and strategic concepts to increase organizational effectiveness on the international scale.

 IB 4980.
-International Business Internship/Practicum.
+International Business Internship.
 3 Hours.